-- Black pepper in rats exposed to colon-cancer-causing chemicals [R].
+- Black pepper in rats exposed to colon-cancer-causing chemicals

-Cumin also decreased the activity of this enzyme in rats exposed to colon-cancer-causing chemicals [R].
+- Cumin in rats exposed to colon-cancer-causing chemicals

 - Calcium-D-glucarate (D-glucaric acid) in rats .
-D-glucaric acid is found in many fruits and vegetables, with the highest levels in grapefruits, apples, oranges, and cruciferous vegetables.
+D-glucaric acid is found in many fruits and vegetables, with the highest levels in grapefruit, apples, oranges, and cruciferous vegetables.
 It is transformed in the stomach into D-glucaro-l,4-lactone, a natural inhibitor of beta-glucuronidase activity [44, 64].

 These decrease beta-glucuronidase in isolated cells:

-Over 10% of the population have hereditary deficiencies in UGTs [R].
+Over 10% of the population have hereditary deficiencies in UGTs .

-The UGT2 family enzymes are all produced by separate genes [R].
+The UGT2 family enzymes are all produced by separate genes .

 This is a variant in the shared part of the UGT1 gene (it is present in all UGT1A enzymes).

-People with this variant have can clear Tylenol (paracetamol) from their system better [R].
+Studies suggest that people with this variant may clear Tylenol (paracetamol) from their system better .